Attention-Based Sampler for Diffusion Language Models: Proposed Method

-Current parallel decoding methods \cite{ben2025accelerated, wu2025fast} typically employ static strategies on token level information, such as fixed confidence/entropy thresholds, or top-$k$ token selection, to determine which tokens to decode simultaneously.
+\paragraph{Parallel Sampling.} Current parallel sampling methods \citep{ben2025accelerated, wu2025fast} employ static strategies on token level information, such as fixed confidence/entropy thresholds, or top-$k$ token selection, to determine which tokens to decode simultaneously.
 However, they neglect the global structure of the sequence, leading to suboptimal generation performance as will be seen in the experiments (\cref{sec:acc}).

-To address this issue, we extend the sequential decoding method in Section \ref{sec:single} to parallel decoding (\cref{alg:dllma_parallel}).
+To address this issue, we extend the sequential sampling method in Section \ref{sec:single} to parallel sampling (\cref{alg:dllma_parallel}).
 Specifically, after computation of the total attention scores as in Algorithm~\ref{alg:dllma}, we use a probability threshold $\tau$ to partition the set of mask tokens into two subsets (step 7): (i) a candidate set, whose tokens have probabilities greater than or equal to $\tau$, and (ii) the non-candidate set with the remaining tokens.
 In the experiments, $\tau$ is set to 0.9.
 Among tokens in the non-candidate set, we identify the maximum total attention score as a ``dynamic threshold" (step 8).
 Only candidate tokens whose total attention scores exceed this threshold are decoded in the current time step (steps 9-11).
-This ensures that we only parallelize the decoding of the most important and independent tokens~\cite{wu2025fast}, thereby preserving the generation quality.
+This ensures that we only parallelize the sampling of the most important and independent tokens~\citep{wu2025fast}, thereby preserving generation quality.